JamesHMcKay/jamesmckay-personal-a7bb4/faq.md

           patterns.
 I generally try and use the right tool for the job, keeping in mind the environment in which I'm working, the data and the requirements.
-      - title: How do you base your pricing?
-        content: >-
-          Depending on the scope and timeline of your content needs, we can work on a retainer basis, an hour bank, or a per-project basis.
-Once I understand your needs I will create a tailored proposal with several options to choose from.
       - title: What if my business is technical?
         content: >-
           No product or service is too technical to learn and understand.
 Part